kbass40/PPA-1/README.md

 # PPA-1
  Intro to Unit Testing & T/BDD using Python3 and pytest

- For the full project breakdown, see the report in the repo. https://github.com/kbass40/PPA-1/blob/master/PPA-1%20Report.pdf
+ For the full project breakdown, see the wiki. https://github.com/kbass40/PPA-1/wiki/PPA-1-Wiki

 # Windows Installation for Windows 10
 1. First, make sure to install Python3 on your Windows machine via the Windows download